oslego/blogpost-reference-box/understanding-reference-box.md

 # Understanding Reference Boxes for CSS Shapes

 CSS Shapes are used to wrap content around custom paths.
-The paths are defined with shape function values, like `circle()`, `ellipse()` or `polygon()`, and they are positioned within a virtual box -- the reference box.
+The paths are defined with shape function values, like `circle()`, `ellipse()` or `polygon()`, and they are positioned within a virtual box, the reference box.

 A reference box defines the shape's coordinate system, so it influences how the shape will be drawn and positioned.
 There are four reference boxes to choose from: `margin-box`, `padding-box`, `border-box` and `content-box`.
 Each of them yields subtly different results.
 Read on to learn how they work.